 Yukon Winter Tick Monitoring Project

 The Yukon government and the University of Toronto have teamed up on this project designed to monitor winter tick populations in the Yukon.
 While winter ticks don't bite humans or pass along diseases to us, they can have a significant impact on deer, moose, elk and caribou populations.
-If you are a moose or caribou hunter in the Yukon, your input can be instrumental in helping researchers better understand the situation in your region.
+If you are a moose or caribou hunter in the Yukon, your input could be instrumental in helping researchers better understand the situation in your region.